 I purchased this Ron Paul Platinum Liberty, serial number 42, from a Liberty Dollar supporter in New Zealand, who ordered it directly from the Liberty Dollar office in Evansville, IN when they first started taking orders.
 The Ron Paul platinum is the only platinum piece ever produced by NORFED/Liberty Dollar.
 All of them were serial numbered and bear the 'bill of rights' hallmark.
 The highest known auction price for a Ron Paul platinum is $5400, fetched by #55 in an e-bay auction right after the Nov.
 2007 FBI raid.

 These are the two pre-raid copper pieces produced by Liberty Services, both one ounce, $1 pieces.

 Later in 2008 (after the raid) a PEACE copper was struck, and by accident some of them were struck with the reverse die used on the Ron Paul copper pictured above.
 In 2009 another PEACE copper was struck with a new reverse.
 These three pieces are pictured below.
 The sacrifice in quality to keep the price low is evident on the 2009 piece.

 Upon placing the five copper Libertys in an album, I noticed that three of the five were off-center rotationally front to back.
 Here are photos of both sides of the page.

 When the TEAPARTY copper showed up shortly after July 4th, 2009, James Drake informed me there were three different ones.
-Upon investigating, I discoverd he was referring to the rotational ratio of obverse to reverse once again.
+Upon investigating, I discovered he was referring to the rotational ratio of obverse to reverse once again.
 I discovered that there are many more than three.
-There were 15 different easily discernable angles in the 40 pieces I had.
+There were 15 different easily discerned angles in the 40 pieces I had.
 Pictured below is the five most drastic.
 This was caused by the reverse die not being rotationally locked in the press, so they can be at any angle.

 If you are using this site, Please Donate